GreatCowBASIC/Demonstration_Sources/Vendor_Boards/Microchip_PICDEM 2 plus_board_2010/18f/readme.md

-This document describes a series of GCBASIC demonstration programs written for the **PIC18FxxQ35** (Q35 family), progressing from basic digital I/O through ADC, debounced input, UART/LCD output, RAM/string handling, hardware timers, external interrupts, EEPROM/program-memory data storage, I2C/SPI graphical displays, and PWM/motor-brightness control.
+This document describes a series of GCBASIC demonstration programs written for the **PIC18FxxQ35** (Q35 family), progressing from basic digital I/O through ADC, debounced input, UART/LCD output, RAM/string handling, hardware timers, external interrupts, EEPROM/program-memory/SAF data storage, I2C/SPI graphical displays, PWM/motor-brightness control, and hardware Configurable Logic Cell (CLC) logic.

 All demos share the same physical board layout (4 LEDs on `PORTB.0-3`, a potentiometer on `PORTA.0`, a direction switch on `PORTA.4`, an LCD header on `PORTD`, and a reset button on `PORTE.3`), so later demos build directly on the constants and wiring established in the earlier ones.

+A companion slide-deck series lives in [`tutorials/`](#tutorials-tutorials) and walks through the same progression lesson-by-lesson.

 ---